Academic Information

 A course taken at Whitworth may be repeated at Whitworth.
 Courses cannot be taken under the repeat/delete policy except at Whitworth.
 Check the section on financial aid to determine if/how your level of aid will be affected if you repeat courses in which you received a passing grade.

-- In order for a student to repeat a course, s/he must have received a grade no higher than a "C" in the class.
+In order for a student to repeat a course, they must have received a grade no higher than a "C" in the class.

 Course Withdrawals